sand47/sand47/README.md

 ## I'm a AI & Electronics Enthusiast!

-- 🔭 I'm currently focusing on explainable AI & performance optimizing on GPU.
+- 🔭 I'm currently focusing on building power efficient ML models for various applications.
 - 🌱 Also learning about designing interpretable & fair deep learning model.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to dance and play violin.